ariband5/weblog/pages/posts/web3.md

 # web3 and crypto

 The invasion of Ukraine by Russia has provided crypto with the perfect use case.
-Decentralized, borderless and secure transactions for people who are unable to use their credit cards because all of their assets controlled by the central government are frozen.
+Bitcoin, Ether and Tether provide decentralized, borderless and secure transactions for people who are unable to use traditional fiat currencies.